-When supplying bank statements, please ensure:
+When providing bank statements, please ensure:

-- They are up to date – the statement(s) period must end, or the last transaction must have been made, within five days of submitting your application
+- They are up to date: The statement(s) period must end, or the last transaction must have been made, within five days of submitting your application.

-- The statements clearly show your name, sort code, account number and all transactions and balances
+- The statements clearly show your name, sort code, account number and all transactions and balances.